Spupun/simple-calculator/README.md

 # simple-calculator
-I developed this calculator using html ,javascript.
+I developed this calculator using html & javascript.